EgbertW/redmine_planning/README.md

 ## Highlights
 * Moving issues by dragging
+* Moving parent tasks with all children by dragging the parent
 * Resizing issues by dragging edges
 * Creating 'Blocks' or 'Precedes' relations by clicking on the issues
-* Remove 'Blocks' or 'Precedes' relations by clicking on them
+* Remove 'Blocks' or 'Precedes' relations by selecting the 'X' tool and clicking on relations
 * Resize parent issues to contain child issues
 * Enforce end-to-end (blocks) relations and end-to-begin (precedes) relations
 * Interactive scrolling and panning